Blog - Commercial

 Want to stay in your current office?

 Assess your rents.
-Mid lease or towards the end of your lease, we recommend you work with an agent to conduct a market assessment.
-Your agent should have the experience and a solid market understanding, in order to benchmark your rents against others, and assess if you are paying over-market.
+Mid-lease or towards the end of your lease, we recommend you work with an agent to conduct a market assessment.
+Your real estate agent should have the experience and a solid market understanding, in order to benchmark your rents against others and assess if you are paying over-market.

 Is your office too big?
 How about subleasing some space or co-sharing with another business.
 This will not only help with sharing of your rents, but you can also divvy up your amenities costs, such as meeting rooms, kitchens, utilities and other overheads, saving you lots.

-With 25 years experience leasing commercial property in the Sydney CBD and metropolitan area, TGC have the market knowledge and know-how to help tenants in their office search.
+With 25 years experience leasing commercial property in the Sydney CBD and metropolitan area, TGC has the market knowledge and know-how to help tenants in their office search.

 As an independent broker, we do not try to push a particular building or property and have access to most vacant office space in the Sydney CBD, City Fringe, North Sydney and Parramatta.
 This unbiased approach means we can partner with our tenants to fully understand their commercial property needs, working with them to find that perfect office space with the best financial outcome.

-If you need any advice regarding your current lease or are looking to move into a new office, you can speak with a TGC Commercial Agent.
+If you need any advice regarding your current lease or are looking to move into a new office, you can speak with a TGC Commercial Real Estate Agent.
 Call 1300 458 800.